August A. Helpling

 Photo by Anastasia Simms

 August A. Helpling, occasionally known as Augustus, is a trans masculine poet transplanted and thriving in the American Midwest.
-When he isn’t writing, teaching, or working on his MFA, you can find him at home making soup, or out by the train tracks eating pomegranates.
-He holds a BA in English Creative Writing from Western Washington University.
+When he isn’t writing, teaching, or working on his MFA, you can find him at home making soup, or out by the train tracks eating fresh figs. He holds a BA in English Creative Writing from Western Washington University.
 His work is featured in Angel Rust, Jeopardy Magazine, and Troublemaker Firestarter.

 The Marigold Rabbit - An Excerpt from the essay On Quakerism and Poetry and the Truth